Gklkrshna/Phase-locked-loop-IC-design/README.md

 ---------
 ## Tapeout

 GDS file can be created using the option _File > Write GDS_.
+Although the GDSII file is considered the final format which is sent for fabrication, the IC designed cannot be send as such.
+The design need to be "prepared" for fabrication process.
+This preparation is called the tapeout.